sathya-oracle/learning-library/oci-library/oci-hol/oci-digital-media-services/intro-to-dms/Lab01-Stream-your-video-using-OCI.md

 Estimated Time: 90 minutes

-### About Product
+#### About OCI Digital Media Services
-OCI Digital Media Services is region-based PaaS service for processing (transcoding) videos and stream the content with/without CDN along with options of generating thumbnails, speech to text as well.
+OCI Digital Media Services is region-based PaaS service for processing (transcoding) videos and stream the content with/without CDN (Content Delivery Network) along with options of generating thumbnails, speech to text as well.
+It also integrates with OCI Speech to Text service to get the audio transcription.
 The workshop intends to introduce the features of OCI Digital Media Services with a simple use case to stream the video of your choice through OCI.

 #### Concepts